When Next.js Is the Wrong Choice for a Content Site

 npm install @astrojs/mdx @astrojs/sitemap

-# add astro.config.mjs with site, sitemap; copy one .mdx article in
+# add astro.config.mjs with site + sitemap; drop one .mdx article into src/content

 npm run build